Lingones: Etymology

-The Gaulish ethnonym Lingones literally means 'the jumpers'.
-It derives from the stem ling- ('to jump'), itself from the Proto-Celtic verbal base *leng- ('to jump'; cf. Old Irish lingid 'he jumps'), extended by the suffix -on-es.
-The name could be interpreted as 'good at jumping (on horseback)', or else as 'the dancers'.
+The Gaulish ethnonym Lingones means 'the jumpers'.
+It derives from the stem ling- ('to jump'), itself from the Proto-Celtic verbal base *leng- ('to jump'; compare Old Irish lingid, 'he jumps'), extended by the suffix -on-es.
+The name has been read more precisely as 'good at jumping (on horseback)', or else as 'the dancers'.

 The city of Langres, attested ca. 400 AD as civitas Lingonum, is named after the Gallic tribe.